psychdatascience/FDS-CourseOne/tut006ExReadMe.md

 * write your data summary out to a new file

 * read you summary back in, and visually confirm somehow that the read was successful!

+So what do you think?
+Are both freezers functioning nominally?

 #### Commit and push your work to GitHub
 Now that you've done all that work, commit it and push your repo to the cloud where it can bask for all eternity!